Launch-Free 3 months Builder plan-

 )

 Your receive_email and send_email tools are thin wrappers around the LobsterMail API, each scoped to the address injected into that agent's context.
-The scoping makes cross-contamination structurally impossible — the tool call is authenticated to a specific inbox, not a shared account.
+The scoping makes cross-contamination structurally impossible.
+The tool call is authenticated to a specific inbox, not a shared account.

 Tip

-Name your inboxes with a consistent prefix — crew-, task-, or your project name. crew-researcher@lobstermail.ai is much easier to filter in logs and dashboards than lobster-x7k2@lobstermail.ai at 2am.
+Name your inboxes with a consistent prefix: crew-, task-, or your project name. crew-researcher@lobstermail.ai is much easier to filter in logs and dashboards than lobster-x7k2@lobstermail.ai at 2am.

 What debugging looks like with isolation#

 Before: something breaks in your email pipeline overnight.
 You open the shared inbox and there are 200 emails spanning three agent roles and four days of work.
 You manually trace conversation threads to reconstruct what happened.
 This takes a while.
+If you've ever worked through the inbox troubleshooting checklist, you know how painful mixed-traffic debugging can be.

 After: the outreach agent failed.
 You open the outreach inbox.
 Twenty emails, all from outreach work.
 The researcher's inbox is separate and untouched.
 You find the problem in under five minutes.